nicolasfara/presentation-2024-acsos-multi-tier-field-based-applications/presentation-2024-acsos-multi-tier-field-based-applications.typ

     This function computes the distance from a #alert[source] device to all the other devices in the network.

+    More complex *collective* components are built leveraging the #alert[gradient] function.
   ][
     #only(1)[
       #figure(image("images/gradient-1.svg"))